The TL;DR

 Traditional integration approaches require:

-- Automatic tool selection: Agent Builder determines what needs to be done.
-MCP360 provides access to all necessary tools through one gateway.
-The agent picks the right tool for each step based on context without hardcoding.
+- Automatic tool selection: Agent Builder focuses on deciding what needs to be done at each step.
+MCP360 exposes connected tools through a single access layer.
+The agent can choose the appropriate tool dynamically based on context without hardcoding individual integrations.

 Step-by-Step: How to Connect MCP360 with Agent Builder